Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 The main ingredient in horsetail is the mineral silica.
 It is the alkalizing property that is responsible for strengthening hair strands and improving sheen and texture.
 Another component of horsetail is selenium.
 Selenium helps the body process iodine, which is responsible for boosting hair growth and maintaining its strength.
 And because of its anti-bacterial properties, it helps fight infection on your scalp, clearing follicles and roots to support healthy hair growth.

 Horsetail Research Demonstrates Positive Outcomes in Hair Growth

 A recent controlled study titled “Objective and Subjective Effects and Tolerability in Persons with Hair Loss” (1) was designed to investigate a natural food supplement’s efficacy and tolerability.
 The supplement included marine proteins, minerals, vitamins, and horsetail herbs.
 These ingredients are suspected to be effective in treating hair loss.
 Fifty-five subjects with hair loss participated in the 6-month blind study.
 All had hair-loss problems of at least 1 year before entering the study.
 Subjects were exposed to either the food supplement or a placebo for approximately 6 months.
 After 6 months, the placebo group was given the supplement that contained marine proteins, minerals, vitamins, and horsetail extract, among other ingredients.
-This product is intended to supply the hair follicles with nutrients that are important for the hair’s growth and quality.
+This product is intended to supply the hair follicles with nutrients important for the hair’s growth and quality.